 During 2019/20, services in Warwickshire were re-tendered and we secured continuation of existing services across the County for housing related support and prevention services.
-In addition, we secured the contract to provide accommodation based services in South Warwickshire.
+In addition, we secured the contract to provide accommodation-based services in South Warwickshire.
 We continue to work in partnership with Doorway, a local organisation working in the north of the County, to deliver support across the 5 District Councils of Stratford upon Avon, Warwick, Rugby, North Warwickshire and Nuneaton and Bedworth.
-During the period April 2021 to March 2022, we have supported 317 young people in Warwickshire.
-91% who moved on did so in a planned positive way.
+During the year 2022/23, we have supported 296 young people in Warwickshire.
+87% who moved on did so in a planned positive way.